DrizzleMind/Mindustry-Sound-Music-Studio/README.md

-A world processor schematic for Mindustry, made for creating music using mindustry sfx in the "play sound" feature of world processors
+A world processor schematic for Mindustry, made for creating music using mindustry sfx in the "play sound" feature of world processors.

-requirements: world processor editing enabled, erekir blocks (not really necessary, but improves clarity)
+Requirements: world processor editing enabled, erekir blocks (not really necessary, but it improves clarity).

-V1 - [I'll write a detailed description later]
+Video guide will be created, once it has all the necessary features for easy music creation.